logo for rowmaps web site rowmaps

 The second KMZ file is called augmented.kmz.
 The KML in this file has some additional information.
 For each public right of way, the augmented format also includes its length (in miles), the longitude and latitude of its first point, the longitude and latitude of its last point, the eastings and northings of its first point and the eastings and northings of its last point.

-These two KMZ files will be updated whenever a new authority is added or the data for an authority is updated.
+These two KMZ files will be updated once a week on Friday mornings (provided the data has changed).

 This web site also provides links to the original datasets, rights of way in GPX format, rights of way in CSV format and rights of way in GeoJSON format.